DavePearce/Homepage/content/blog/2022/simple_virtual_machine.md

   assert peek(m1,1) > x
 ```

-Here, `x` is an _arbitrary_ value and, essentially, we are computing
+Here, `x` is an _arbitrary_ value and we initialise our memory with
-`x + 1`.
-However, attempting to statically verify this with Whiley
+`x` at address `0`.
+Thus, the above computes `x + 1`.
+However,
-produces an error:
+attempting to statically verify this with Whiley produces an error:

 ```
 main.whiley:5:assertion may not hold